blinktrade/BlinkTradeJS/README.md

 #####[Floats are Evil!](http://floating-point-gui.de/basic/)

-Converting Floats to Integers can be dangerous, different programming languages can get weird rounding errors and imprecisions, so all API returns prices and bitcoin values as Integers and in "satoshis" format, we also expect Integers as input, make sure that you're formatting the values properly to avoid precision issues.
+Converting Floats to Integers can be dangerous.
+Different programming languages can get weird rounding errors and imprecisions, so all API returns prices and bitcoin values as Integers and in "satoshis" format.
+We also expect Integers as input, make sure that you're formatting the values properly to avoid precision issues.

 e.g.: